SharePoint/sp-dev-docs/docs/general-development/excel-services-overview.md

 ### ECMAScript (JavaScript, JScript)

-You can also use the JavaScript object model in Excel Services to automate, customize, and drive the Excel Web Access Web Part control.
+You can also use the JavaScript object model in Excel Services to automate, customize, and drive the Excel Web Access web part control.
 You can use the JavaScript object model to build more compelling and integrated solutions.

 ### JavaScript user-defined functions (UDFs)

-New in Microsoft Excel Services and Microsoft SharePoint, ECMAScript (JavaScript, JScript) UDFs enable you to add custom functions to Excel when you are using an embedded Excel workbook with OneDrive or an Excel Web AccessExcel Web Access Web Part in SharePoint.
+New in Microsoft Excel Services and Microsoft SharePoint, ECMAScript (JavaScript, JScript) UDFs enable you to add custom functions to Excel when you are using an embedded Excel workbook with OneDrive or an Excel Web AccessExcel Web Access web part in SharePoint.
 Besides the built-in functions that you use in Excel, you can add your own, custom functions using JavaScript UDFs that you can call from inside formulas in .